Los Angeles, California; “The City of Angels” or Commonly Known as L.A.

 The community college system ([2 year] Junior college) consists of nine campuses governed by the trustees of the Los Angeles Community College District: East Los Angeles College (ELAC), Los Angeles City College (LACC), Los Angeles Harbor College, Los Angeles Mission College, Los Angeles Pierce College, Los Angeles Valley College (LAVC), Los Angeles Southwest College, Los Angeles Trade-Technical College and West Los Angeles College.

 It would be remiss to talk of Los Angeles without mentioning the freeways.
-Without them it would be most impracticable for most of the millions of people who live in the surrounding areas to work in Los Angeles.
+Without them it would be most impracticable for most of the millions of people who live in the surrounding areas to work in L.A.
 They are a lifesaver, but on the other hand cause some of the worst frustration known to man.
-Case in point, I live about seventy miles from downtown LOs Angeles and if I had to work in the city it could easily take me about three hours to get to work.
+Case in point, I live about seventy miles from downtown L.A. and if I had to work in the city it could easily take me about three hours to get to work.

 In fact, I did work in the city and quit my job there because the company I worked for moved me from a small auxiliary building to their main office on Wilshire Blvd and forced me to keep their regular working hours, which was different from my flexible hours I had had for the previous year.

 When I found out I could no longer have flex hours and had to start work at regular hours I promptly quit the job instead of having to fight over two hours each way in traffic on the freeways.
 Those were at least 4 hours of frustration in stop and go traffic, mostly stop.